Materials Modeling

 Innovative functions, customized physical properties, elimination of critical raw materials, compatibility with existing processes, independence from supply monopolies, etc.

+The requirements for new materials are diverse.
+This makes the challenges for material design increasingly complex.
 This is where we come in.
-With our simulation calculations, we provide insights into and explanations for the inner workings of materials as well as cause-and-effect relationships.
-On the one hand, we clarify the interrelationship between the physical properties of a material and, on the other, its atomistic and electronic structures.
+With our material simulations, we provide insights into and explanations for the inner workings of materials as well as cause-and-effect relationships.
+We clarify the interrelationship between the physical properties of a material and its atomistic and electronic structures.
 We provide an understanding of the fundamental mechanisms and interactions, which enables you to develop and optimize the base materials of your products in a targeted manner and adapt them to specific application conditions and requirements.
+Our expertise is most effective when it comes to functional materials and components that have to meet high reliability and performance requirements with low error rates in production, as well as in development projects where trial-and-error loops are uneconomical, not expedient and a fundamental understanding of the problem is required.

 Fields of Application